Mutual Funds and ETFs

 What is a Mutual Fund?

 A mutual fund is pool of money collected from the investors in the fund.
 The investors own shares in the mutual fund itself, but not in the individual securities owned by the fund.
 However, other than closed-end funds discussed below, an investor’s return is his or her share of the returns of the aggregation of the returns of the individual securities owned by the mutual fund.
-That is, if, on average, the securities in the mutual fund issue dividends of 3% and appreciate by 2%, fund owners will receive a A distribution of either cash or stock by a company to its shareholders. distribution equal to 3% of the value of their share of the pool plus the value of their ownership share will increase by 2%.
+That is, if, on average, the securities in the mutual fund issue dividends of 3% and appreciate by 2%, fund owners will receive a dividend distribution equal to 3% of the value of their share of the pool plus the value of their ownership share will increase by 2%.

 Most mutual funds also issue capital gain distributions once or twice a year.
 If the mutual fund had a gain on the aggregate amount of securities sold in the year, it will often distribute the amount of the gain to investors as a capital gain distribution in proportion to their ownership shares in the pool.

 Mutual funds can be purchased directly from the fund manager or through a broker.
 Most mutual funds are not traded on exchanges.
-Purchases and sales of mutual funds occur once a day, with all buyers and sellers receiving the same price which is equal to the The market value of the securities owned by a mutual fund or ETF divided by the number of shares outstanding. of the underlying The value of things the company owns and amounts it is owed.
+Purchases and sales of mutual funds occur once a day, with all buyers and sellers receiving the same price which is equal to the net asset value of the underlying assets.
 (See below for more information and exceptions.)

 What is an ETF?